klaascuvelier/klaascuvelier.github.io/_posts/2016-11-02-angular-and-npm-link.md

 `npm link` makes it easy to use a package you are actively working on in an other project without having to `npm publish` and `npm update` with every change.
-The [npm documentation](https://docs.npmjs.com/cli/link) on it is very clear, basically it just comes done to sym-linking your plugin package into the node_modules folder from the other project.
+The [npm documentation](https://docs.npmjs.com/cli/link) on it is very clear, basically it just comes down to sym-linking your plugin package into the node_modules folder from the other project.

 ## The problem when developing Angular modules